1emvr/ROPEmporium/notes/ROP & DEP_CET Bypass.md

 #### Imports
 If a random function imports a useful library function, you don't need to call that random funciton in order to use the library function

-#### Custom Gadgets
-> Note - Setting certain values on the stack or registers can alter other values/registers

-Some examples of functions that can be manipulated to disable/bypass DEP:
-- __VirtualAlloc + memcpy:__
-	Creation executable pages, copy shellcode and execute.
-A 2-chain may be required.
-- __HeapCreate(HEAP_CREATE_ENABLE_EXECUTE) + HeapAlloc:__
-	Provides the same, but a 3-chain may be required.
-- __SetProcessDEPPolicy :__
-	Allowing to directly change the DEP policy for current process
-- __NtSetInformationProcess :__
-	Changes the DEP policy as well
-- __VirtualProtect :__
-	Changes access protection level of a page
-- __WriteProcessMemory :__
-	Copies code to another process

-Obviously, setting up the stack changes with each API for their arguments.
-In order to do this, the ESP/RSP must point to the API functions parameters.
-Most of the time will be returning back to the stack.

 Ex:
 ```
 ...junk (top to bottom/reversed)